Pilot and Feasibility Grants h1 >

 As a collaborative partner of the FCDGC, CDG CARE is the Patient Advocacy Group representing CDGs and NGLY1 in the USA.
 CDG CARE is a 501(c)(3) organization whose mission is to promote awareness, provide education and support scientific research to advance the diagnosis and treatment of all CDG.
 Research awards provided by CDG CARE originate from donor designated funds received through annual fundraising campaigns.
 Applications to be considered for separate funding by CDG CARE will emphasize clear potential for direct impact for CDG patients and families.

 The FCDGC provides funds for projects that will exclusively focus on CDG related science and it is meant to produce preliminary data supporting areas of research that are either new in the CDG field or new to an established investigative team.
 We will especially focus on projects that have the potential for high-impact on CDG patient care.
-The scope of projects supported by this P&F award mechanism will include any step of the CDG care continuum, ranging from novel concepts in clinical management, developing novel diagnostics, as well as exploring pathomechanisms and new therapeutics (animal or human studies) in CDG.
+The scope of projects supported by this P&F award mechanism will include any step of the CDG care continuum, ranging from novel concepts in clinical management, developing novel diagnostics, as well as exploring pathomechanisms and new therapeutics (human studies) in CDG.
 FCDGC will value proposals that are in the high risk, high impact category.
 The consortium also aims to form new multidisciplinary collaborations that will enhance the integration of the techniques offered at the participating institutions (list below) that will benefit multiple investigators.
 Potential applicants are encouraged to explore basic, translational, and clinical research.
 Extending the collaborative nature of research projects with funds from other mechanisms is encouraged.
-The strengths of our consortium are extensive expertise in clinical management, expert laboratory science, excellent clinical laboratories, clinical trials with novel therapeutics, rich source of natural history, an ever growing biobank, and access to patient advocacy groups, all focused on improving the diagnosis and clinical management of patients with CDGs.
+The strengths of our consortium are extensive expertise in clinical management, expert laboratory science, excellent clinical laboratories, clinical trials with novel therapeutics, rich source of natural history, an ever-growing biobank, and access to patient advocacy groups, all focused on improving the diagnosis and clinical management of patients with CDGs.